OmniLayer/spec/README.md

 The reference address must point to the seller's address, to identify whose offer you are accepting.

-If you send an offer for more Mastercoins then are available by the time your transaction gets added to a block your amount bought will automatically adjusted to be the amount still available.
+If you send an offer for more Mastercoins than are available by the time your transaction gets added to a block, your amount bought will be automatically adjusted to the amount still available.
 When a Purchase Offer is sent to an address whose Selling Offer is all sold out the Purchase Offer should be invalidated.

-Note: Make sure your total expenditures on bitcoin transaction fees while accepting the purchase meet the minimum fee requested!
+Note: Make sure your total expenditures on bitcoin transaction fees while accepting the purchase meet the minimum fee requested! **or what happens?**

 You must send the appropriate amount of bitcoins before the time limit expires to complete the purchase.
 Note that you must send the bitcoins from the same address which initiated the purchase.
 If you send less than the correct amount of bitcoins, your purchase will be adjusted downwards.
 If you send more then the correct amount of bitcoins and the Selling Offer has more Mastercoins still available your order will be adjusted upwards.